Layalchristine24/Layalchristine24.github.io/content/blog/202303_openxlsx/index.md

 ```

 ### Step 7: Lock and unlock cells
-Now that your worksheets are protected, you might want to unlock specific cells and to highlight which cells are locked, even though they seem to be editable (like `any_comments` in your example).
+Now that your worksheets are protected, you might want to unlock specific cells and to highlight which cells are locked, even though they seem to be editable (like in the column `any_comment` in your example).

 You first need to define the styles in an external `R` file if you are working inside of a package by using the function [`createStyle()`](https://ycphs.github.io/openxlsx/reference/createStyle.html).
 Note that the argument `locked` is set to `FALSE` to unlock a cell and to `TRUE` to lock another one.